Charles E W Bean, Diaries, AWM38 3DRL 606/60/1 - September - October 1916 - Part 7

 difficulty by smashing taking a

-Stn.
-Routing the enemy out
+Stn. routing the enemy out

-of aa strong point such as
+of a strong point such as

-those wh so often held on
+those wh so often held us

-up on flank -; point 81,
+up on a flank - ; point 81,

 point 54 - point 21 &